 Referred to in the building code as a “water-resistive barrier,” the main goal of a sheathing wrap or housewrap to keep liquid water out of the structural part of a building.
-At the same time, the sheathing wrap must allow water vapor to pass through so the framing and sheathing can dry to the exterior if gets wet.
-Fortunately a number of materials, including traditional asphalt felt (tar paper) have this ability to stop water but remain “permeable” to water vapor.
+At the same time, the sheathing wrap must allow water vapor to pass through so the framing and sheathing can dry to the exterior if it gets wet.

 Types of Sheathing Wrap

 All sheathing wraps fall into three basic types: asphalt felt, Grade D building paper, and synthetic housewrap.